felipeloha/roaster_app/prompt_changelog.md

 ## Requirement analysis
 the following text describes the goal and requirements for an application that should be implemented in elixir liveview:

-Hier was the task description in PDF
+Here was the task description in PDF

 can you please do the following?
 - summarize the goal of the application